Marines

 MARINE CORPS HISTORY

 Articles for Marine Corps History must be between 4,000-10,000 words, including footnotes, and formatted according to Chicago Manual of Style (17th edition).
-Marine Corps History publishes twice a year, and the editors are currently looking for new articles and book reviews on all topics within the long history of the Corps: Civil War, Spanish-American War, Banana Wars, WWI, WWII, Korea, Cold War, Vietnam, Iraq, Afghanistan, women and minorities in the military and focus on some aspect of the Corps either directly or indirectly, including foreign marines and joint operations.
+Marine Corps History publishes twice a year, and the editors are currently looking for new articles and book reviews on all topics within the long history of the Corps: Civil War, Spanish-American War, Banana Wars, WWI, WWII, Korea, Cold War, Vietnam, Iraq, Afghanistan, current operations, and focus on some aspect of the Corps either directly or indirectly, including foreign marines and joint operations.
 We are particularly interested in masters and PhD students who are ready to venture into scholarly publishing.

 DEADLINES: For Summer and Winter issue deadlines, contact the managing editor at stephani.miller@usmcu.edu.